 Psychotherapy is a space to bring all the facets of your being for nonjudgmental exploration and compassionate inquiry.
 In my practice I work with individual adults and teenagers experiencing depression, anxiety, and illness, and those who are coping with the end of life, loss, and grief.
 I support people managing transitions, adjustments, and interpersonal and internal conflict.
 I help those working through here-and-now stressors and in transforming the reverberations of shame, betrayal, and abandonment contained in the neglected pain of old wounds.

 In therapy we’ll collaborate to create a safe and supportive environment for your self-driven healing and change.
 Together we’ll center your goals and values as we explore how you navigate the world and life’s many challenges and paths, and bring attention to your strengths and blind spots.
 Gaining an awareness of how we tend to our experience in times of stress and calm can lead to positive change in our lives and closer relationships with ourselves and others.
 In this way therapy is a rewarding investment.

-Please email firstname.lastname@example.org for availability and scheduling.
+Please email email@example.com for availability and scheduling.
 My out-of-pocket fee for a 55-minute session is $150.
 I am in network with CareFirst/BlueCross Blue Shield, Cigna, United, and Johns Hopkins EHP.
-My office is located at Helia Health (314 Wyndhurst Avenue, 21210), and I am currently providing services in person and virtually.
+My office is located at Helia Health (314 Wyndhurst Avenue, 21210), and I am currently providing services virtually and in person according to applicable regulations.